Vanessa Hudgens Shows Skin In An Orange Bikini With Nathalie Emmanuel

 Nathalie also shared a gorgeous photo of herself to social media as she enjoyed the scenery on August 12.

 The snap showed her giving her 5.5 million followers a look at her yoga moves while holding on to her right foot as she balanced on her left leg.
-Emmanual rocked a white t-shirt and a pair of multi-colored striped bikini bottoms.
+Emmanual rocked a white T-shirt and a pair of multicolored striped bikini bottoms.

 Vanessa also shared a snap from the sunny getaway with her impressive 35 million followers on her Instagram account, posting a photo that showed her resting her head on Austin’s shoulder as they watched the sunrise over the stunning Sardinia scenery.

-The star looked gorgeous from behind in a long black and white polka dot dress while Butler looked dapper in an all-black ensemble.
+The star looked gorgeous from behind in a long black-and-white polka-dot dress while Butler looked dapper in an all-black ensemble.

 As for how the Spring Breakers star got the fit and toned body she was showing off in Sardinia this week, Hudgens previously told Women’s Health that she’s a big fan of Soul Cycle.